Aurora Energy Review and Rates

 |Tariff 62||Off-peak (night only)||25.061¢/day||14.747¢/kWh|

 Residential customers who pay their bills by direct debit may receive a discount of 5.5 cents per day over the billing period.
-That works out to be about a $5 saving over one billing quarter.
 It’s not much of a saving, but better in your pocket than your energy company’s, right?

 As for business customers, the rates charged depend on whether the business is regarded as a small or large business.
 Businesses are generally considered ‘small’ if it consumes less than 150 mWh or about $30,000 of electricity per year.

 Aurora claims to have the lowest natural gas prices in the state and customers can benefit from the convenience of having both their electricity and gas with the one retailer.
 If you don’t already have a gas connection to your property, Aurora Energy may be able to set it up for a fee, provided your street is on the gas mains network.
 Alternatively, it also sells gas in LPG cylinders.

 Aurora Energy Gas Rates